Willow-Zero/CSCI_UA_0002/prognotes.md

 			- script mode reads a file
 			- helps to be able to understand concpepts without *looking* for the answer
 	- quizzes on brightspace
+- day 2
+	- tutor: sg799@nyu.edu
+	- to convert, divide by 2, taking the quotient and remainder. remainder is the digit, quotient carries on and gets divided again
+	- fractionals you x2, then take the whole and carry over decimal
+	- jumping in raw doesnt help in long term
+		- you need an understanding of dev steps
+		- larger portion of time designing than on code itself
+		- before you do all the Programming shit, you need to design the gd program
+		- all programs should have a fucking readme. like seriously. every proggram. every script in the program should have at least a sentence on them
+		- Design
+			- break the program down into the smallest possible steps
+			- list those steps
+			- use pseudocode! its fun! ur basically sketching the program.
+				- just creates a model program
+			- use flowcharts
+				- graphically represents the program
+				- kinda bullshit imo but it can be a good visual organizational approach ig
+		- high level languages -> assembly -> machine code
+- day 3
+	- i already know abt loops n vars n shit lol
+- day 4
 	-